Virtual MCP Servers Configuration¶

 Remove Virtual Servers¶

-Authorization and Tool Filtering¶
+Authorization and Capability Filtering¶

 - Identity-based filtering -- the

-X-Mcp-Virtualserverheader further reduces the list to only tools defined in the MCPVirtualServer resource
+X-Mcp-Virtualserverheader further reduces the list to only those defined in theMCPVirtualServerresource

 No additional AuthPolicy configuration is needed for virtual servers beyond what is already set up for regular MCP server authorization.